Updated 30 November 2025

 *Are the landlord’s litigation expenses truly an “operating expense” for this one building or is litigation to interpret the lease (and thus also nine other exact-same leases) remote and separate from “operating” the building?

 *Is it not unconscionable to interpret the lease as allowing the landlord to bill lessees its unlimited expenses to oppose them?
-If not barred by “unconscionability”, are such landlord’s expenses billed to lessees incurred with “prudent and reasonable discretion” (lease clause 7.1)?
+If not barred by “unconscionability”, are such landlord’s expenses billed to lessees incurred with “prudent and reasonable discretion” as required by lease clause 7.1?
 If still allowed, are such expenses not subject to review by the Court Registrar on behalf of the lessees who paid them?

 *What tenant would challenge their landlord on even the most legitimate issue if s/he must share the cost of their landlord’s expenses to oppose him or her… and face the opposition of their lessee neighbours for the costs potentially imposed on them?
 Lawyers call this a “chilling effect” that we argue denies access to justice.